cosmos72/stmx/README.md

 - the latest STMX version - download it from [GitHub](https://github.com/cosmos72/stmx) as described in **Installation and loading** below

-The current hardware memory transactions implementation is still young and not very optimized, yet it can accelerate short transactions up to 4-5 times while seamlessly falling back on software transactions when the hardware limits are exceeded.
+The current hardware memory transactions implementation is very fast, yet it still has room for optimizations.
+Currently, it can accelerate short transactions up to 4-5 times while seamlessly falling back on software transactions when the hardware limits are exceeded.
 Experiments with hand-optimized code (not yet included in STMX) show that the maximum possible performance increase is 7-8 times.

 STMX also includes [SB-TRANSACTION](sb-transaction), a standalone library that does **not** depend on STMX and provides hardware-only memory transactions